sumitbanshal/predict-later-citations/README.md

 #ResearchGate Data

-The file name '' Contains the crawled and matched Data from ResearchGate tagged with updated WoS_Citations and document types.
+The file name 'ResearchGate_Data_Full.xlsx' Contains the crawled and matched Data from ResearchGate tagged with updated WoS_Citations and document types.

 #Altmetric Data